-The theme of the 2022 conference is ‘walking and cycling towards a fair and inclusive city’.
-The conference will explore the need to make walking, cycling and our urban spaces more safe, accessible, and attractive.
-Our programme will bring together people from across London, the UK and continental Europe to demonstrate how we can develop more inclusive streets, make cycling more accessible to under-represented groups, and ensure planning decisions truly incorporate the needs of everyone.
+The theme of the 2022 conference was ‘walking and cycling towards a fair and inclusive city’.
+Our programme brought together people from across London, the UK and the world to demonstrate how we can develop more inclusive streets, make cycling more accessible to under-represented groups, and ensure planning decisions truly incorporate the needs of everyone.

 The London Walking and Cycling Conference is brought to you by Hackney Council and the City of London Corporation, sponsored by Steer.

 Shravan Joshi MBE, chair of the planning and transportation committee at the City of London Corporation

 Seb Dance, Deputy Mayor of London for transport

 Healthy Streets Southwark: Taking a health equity led approach to making streets more welcoming for all to walk, cycle and spend time on

 Advancing equity and justice in active travel